VictorCam/twitter-redis-node/README.md

 ## Project Setup
 ```
-NOTE: this should all be on the base/root directory (use sudo when needed)
+NOTE: this should all be on the base/root directory (use sudo when needed) (UPDATE THIS!)
 1. npm install
 2. npm install -g nodemon
 3. npm install -g @vue/cli